Ed Asner: 2010–2021: Later roles

 In 2018, Asner was cast in the Netflix dark comedy, Dead to Me, which premiered on May 3, 2019.
 The series also stars Christina Applegate, Linda Cardellini, and James Marsden.
-Asner also had a recurring guest role in the 2018–present series Cobra Kai, portraying Johnny Lawrence's step-father, Sid Weinberg, in seasons one and three.
-In 2020 he guest starred in an episode of Modern Family and in 2021 played himself in a sketch on Let's Be Real.
-The 2019 feature documentary Ed Asner: On Stage and Off premiered at the American Documentary Film Festival in Palm Springs, which Asner attended.
+Asner also had a recurring guest role in the 2018–2025 series Cobra Kai, portraying Johnny Lawrence's step-father, Sid Weinberg, in seasons one and three.
+A memorial tribute to Asner preceded the credits in Cobra Kai season 4, episode 1, "Let's Begin".
+In 2020 he guest starred in an episode of the eleventh and final season of Modern Family and in 2021 played himself in a sketch on Let's Be Real.
+The 2019 feature documentary by Kurt Jacobsen and Warren Leming entitled Ed Asner: On Stage and Off premiered at the American Documentary Film Festival in Palm Springs, which Asner attended, and since screened at a dozen more festivals, including a European premiere at the Oxford International Film Festival.
 In 2013, he played Santa in Christmas on the Bayou.

 Beginning in 2016, Asner took on the role of Holocaust survivor Milton Salesman in Jeff Cohen's acclaimed play The Soap Myth in a reading at Lincoln Center's Bruno Walter Theatre in New York City.
 He subsequently toured for the next three years in "concert readings" of the play in more than a dozen cities across the United States.
 In 2019, PBS flagship station WNET filmed the concert reading at New York's Center for Jewish History for their All Arts channel.
 The performance, which is available for free, world-wide live-streaming, co-stars Tovah Feldshuh, Ned Eisenberg, and Liba Vaynberg.

 In the week before his death, Asner told his frequent collaborators, Greg Palast and Leni Badpenny, that he soon would be doing three one-act plays.